duguyue100/conceptors/README.md

 + I did a test of using two patterns, then it's able to recall barely. (this implementation is purly based on the `test.m` of the file) [2015-02-26] [This is not true anymore, the tests I ran is a messy recall, it's supposed to be like that way. the new version refined the test results]

 + The final objective is to realize _Random Feature Conceptor_ network, this network gives a biological plausible solution to realize conceptors.

++ I was testing the conceptor network and this time, I used a 2-d signal instead of 1-d.
+The signal is made up by two sine waves that have different frequencies.
+Turns out the network output can almost match the first dimension, and it's failed to reconstruct the second dimension.

 ## Contacts
 Yuhuang Hu